Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Dial establishes a connection to the client daemon and initializes the client.

-This method performs the complete connection handshake with the client daemon:
+This method performs the complete connection handshake with the client daemon with the following actions.

-1. Establishes network connection (TCP or Unix socket)
+1. It establishes a network connection (TCP or Unix socket).

 The client supports both online and offline modes.
 In offline mode (when the daemon is not connected to the mixnet), channel preparation operations will work but actual message transmission will fail.